Eoic/WebTiler/README.md

 # WebTiler

 A tiling window manager for the web.

-WebTiler is a web-based tiling window manager that allows you to manage your windows in a grid layout.
-It is designed to be lightweight and easy to use, with a focus on keyboard shortcuts and efficient window management.
+It's a web-based tiling window manager that allows you to manage your windows in a grid layout.
+It is intended to be lightweight and easy to use, with a focus on keyboard shortcuts and extensive configuration options.

 ### Installation and usage